ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts-leaderboard.md

 ## Arguments

 - 1 **forum id**
-	ID of the forum channel whose information is wanted
+	ID of the forum channel whose information is wanted.

 ## Rate Limits